equinor/radix-platform/public-site/site/guides/deploy-only-github-package-repository/index.md

 toc: true
 ---

 Disclaimer: Please seek advice elsewhere on wether or not github actions and/or github package repository is the right option for you.
-Now both features are new and we have little experience with both of them, both in terms of robustness and in terms of cost.
+Both features are new and we have too little experience as an organization to make any recommendations, both in terms of robustness and in terms of cost.
 A private Azure container registry (ACR) would for instance allow you to set it up with a service account, rather than using your personal account.
-This document is meant to be a user guide on how to combine these with Radix, if you have decided to go ahead with this.
+This document is meant to be a user guide on how to combine these with Radix, as one of many alternatives for running CI outside of Radix.

 # Building using github actions